rarulraj/ML_Playground/README.md

 # ML_Playground
- operations from scratch using NumPy
+ operations from scratch using NumPy used to deepen understanding